cameraui/docs/home-assistant/integration.md

 ## Dashboard cards

-Three cards come with the integration and register themselves, so they are in the card picker without a manual resource step: a camera, a camview view, and a strip of recent events.
+Three cards come with the integration and register themselves: a camera, a camview view, and a strip of recent events.
 See [Dashboard cards](/home-assistant/card) for their options.

 ### Card access

 The integration's options decide who may use them: **Administrators only**, the default, or **All Home Assistant users**.
 The cards reach camera.ui through Home Assistant using the integration's own token, so opening them up hands every Home Assistant user what that token can see. **Viewer token** takes a second camera.ui token that is used for everyone who is not a Home Assistant administrator, which is how you point them at a restricted camera.ui account instead.

-If your camera.ui server is too old for the cards, Home Assistant raises a repair issue naming the version it needs.
-The entities keep working either way.

 ## Recordings in the media browser